steqeq/0000/docs/tutorials/install/linux/os-native/package-manager-integration.md

 * OpenCL™
 * OpenMP™

-## ROCm Package Naming Conventions
+## ROCm package naming conventions

 A meta-package is a grouping of related packages and dependencies used to support a specific use case.